 The Takeaway

-If you’re in danger of falling behind on your personal loan payments, reach out to your lender and tell them about your hardship, and find out what they can do to help.
+If you’re in danger of falling behind on your personal loan payments, reach out to your lender and tell them about your hardship.
 They may offer you a personal loan deferment to temporarily put your loan payments on pause to help you get back on your financial feet.
 Or they might have other options that make your monthly loan payments more manageable.
 If your lender can’t offer you a solution, you may want to consider looking for another lender who could refinance your loan to a new one with better terms and possibly even a lower rate.
 Being proactive is far better than missing payments or defaulting on your loan.
+If you’re considering a personal loan refinance, Lantern by SoFi can help.
+In our online marketplace, you can explore current personal loan interest rates and terms from multiple lenders to find the loan best suited to your needs.
+Find and compare personal loan options with Lantern.

 Frequently Asked Questions